pagkly/Zed/Investopedia3/EBITDA – Earnings Before Interest, Taxes, Depreciation, and Amortization.md

 [Leveraged](https://www.investopedia.com/terms/l/leverage.asp) [buyout](https://www.investopedia.com/terms/b/buyout.asp) [banker](https://www.investopedia.com/terms/i/investmentbanker.asp)s promoted EBITDA as a tool to determine whether a company could service its debt in the near term, say over a year or two.
 Looking at the company's [EBITDA-to-interest coverage ratio](https://www.investopedia.com/terms/e/ebitdacoverinterestratio.asp) (in theory, at least) would give investors a sense of whether a company could meet the heavier interest payments it would face after restructuring.
 For instance, bankers might argue that a company with EBITDA of $5 million and interest charges of $2.5 million had interest coverage of two – more than enough to pay off debt.

-EBITDA was a popular metric in the 1980s to measure a company's ability to service the debt used in a [leveraged buyout](https://www.investopedia.com/terms/l/leveragedbuyout.asp) (LBO).
+EBITDA was a popular metric in the 1980s to measure a company's ability to service the debt used in a [[leveraged buyout]](https://www.investopedia.com/terms/l/leveragedbuyout.asp) (LBO).
 Using a limited measure of profits before a company has become fully leveraged in an LBO is appropriate.
 EBITDA was popularized further during the ["dot com" bubble](https://www.investopedia.com/terms/d/dotcom-bubble.asp) when companies had very expensive assets and debt loads that were obscuring what analysts and managers felt were legitimate growth numbers.

 ## Using EBITDA

 The use of EBITDA has since spread to a wide range of businesses.
 Its proponents argue that EBITDA offers a clearer reflection of operations by stripping out expenses that can obscure how the company is really performing.

-EBITDA is essentially net income (or earnings) with interest, taxes, [depreciation](https://www.investopedia.com/terms/d/depreciation.asp), and [amortization](https://www.investopedia.com/terms/a/amortization.asp) added back.
+EBITDA is essentially net income (or earnings) with interest, taxes, [[depreciation]](https://www.investopedia.com/terms/d/depreciation.asp), and [[amortization]](https://www.investopedia.com/terms/a/amortization.asp) added back.
 EBITDA can be used to analyze and compare profitability among companies and industries, as it eliminates the effects of financing and capital expenditures.
-EBITDA is often used in valuation ratios and can be compared to [enterprise value](https://www.investopedia.com/terms/e/enterprisevalue.asp) and revenue.
+EBITDA is often used in valuation ratios and can be compared to [[enterprise value]](https://www.investopedia.com/terms/e/enterprisevalue.asp) and revenue.

-Interest expenses and (to a lesser extent) interest income are added back to net income, which neutralizes the [cost of debt](https://www.investopedia.com/terms/c/costofdebt.asp), as well as the effect interest payments, have on taxes.
-Income taxes are also added back to net income, which does not always increase EBITDA if the company has a [net loss](https://www.investopedia.com/terms/n/netloss.asp).
+Interest expenses and (to a lesser extent) interest income are added back to net income, which neutralizes the [[cost of debt]](https://www.investopedia.com/terms/c/costofdebt.asp), as well as the effect interest payments, have on taxes.
+Income taxes are also added back to net income, which does not always increase EBITDA if the company has a [[net loss]](https://www.investopedia.com/terms/n/netloss.asp).
 Companies tend to spotlight their EBITDA performance when they do not have very impressive (or even positive) net income.
 It's not always a telltale sign of malicious market trickery, but it can sometimes be used to distract investors from the lack of real profitability.

-Companies use depreciation and amortization accounts to expense the cost of property, plants, and equipment, or [capital investments](https://www.investopedia.com/terms/c/capital-investment.asp).
-Amortization is often used to expense the cost of software development or other [intellectual property](https://www.investopedia.com/terms/i/intellectualproperty.asp).
+Companies use depreciation and amortization accounts to expense the cost of property, plants, and equipment, or [[capital investments]](https://www.investopedia.com/terms/c/capital-investment.asp).
+Amortization is often used to expense the cost of software development or other [[intellectual property]](https://www.investopedia.com/terms/i/intellectualproperty.asp).
 This is one of the reasons that early-stage technology and research companies feature EBITDA when communicating with investors and analysts.

 Management teams will argue that using EBITDA gives a better picture of profit growth trends when the expense accounts associated with capital are excluded.
 While there is nothing necessarily misleading about using EBITDA as a growth metric, it can sometimes overshadow a company's actual financial performance and risks.

 ## The Drawbacks of EBITDA

-EBITDA does not fall under [generally accepted accounting principles](https://www.investopedia.com/terms/g/gaap.asp) (GAAP) as a measure of financial performance.
+EBITDA does not fall under [[generally accepted accounting principles]](https://www.investopedia.com/terms/g/gaap.asp) (GAAP) as a measure of financial performance.
 Because EBITDA is a "non-GAAP" measure, its calculation can vary from one company to the next.
-It is not uncommon for companies to emphasize EBITDA over net income because it is more flexible and can distract from other problem areas in the [financial statements](https://www.investopedia.com/terms/f/financial-statements.asp).
+It is not uncommon for companies to emphasize EBITDA over net income because it is more flexible and can distract from other problem areas in the [[financial statements]](https://www.investopedia.com/terms/f/financial-statements.asp).

 An important red flag for investors to watch is when a company starts to report EBITDA prominently when it hasn't done so in the past.
 This can happen when companies have borrowed heavily or are experiencing rising capital and development costs.
 In this circumstance, EBITDA can serve as a distraction for investors and may be misleading.

 ### Ignores Costs of Assets

 A common misconception is that EBITDA represents cash earnings.
-However, unlike [free cash flow](https://www.investopedia.com/terms/f/freecashflow.asp), EBITDA ignores the cost of assets.
+However, unlike [[free cash flow]](https://www.investopedia.com/terms/f/freecashflow.asp), EBITDA ignores the cost of assets.
 One of the most common criticisms of EBITDA is that it assumes that profitability is a function of sales and operations alone – almost as if the assets and financing the company needs to survive were a gift.

 ### Ignores Working Capital

-EBITDA also leaves out the cash required to fund [working capital](https://www.investopedia.com/terms/w/workingcapital.asp) and the replacement of old equipment.
-For example, a company may be able to sell a product for a profit, but what did it use to acquire the [inventory](https://www.investopedia.com/terms/i/inventory.asp) needed to fill its sales channels?
+EBITDA also leaves out the cash required to fund [[working capital]](https://www.investopedia.com/terms/w/workingcapital.asp) and the replacement of old equipment.
+For example, a company may be able to sell a product for a profit, but what did it use to acquire the [[inventory]](https://www.investopedia.com/terms/i/inventory.asp) needed to fill its sales channels?
 In the case of a software company, EBITDA does not recognize the expense of developing the current software versions or upcoming products.

 ### Varying Starting Points